AztecProtocol/dev-rel/tooling/sparta/src/roles/nodeOperators/README.md

 ## Permission Requirements

-- All users with the Guardian role can access these commands
+- All users with the Node Operator role can access these commands
 - The `/validator register` command requires additional verification that the user controls the address being registered

 ## Technical Implementation